Literature: Arabian Nights aka: Thousand And One Nights

 Unreliable Narrator: This literary device of the unreliable narrator is used in several tales, to create suspense in "The Seven Viziers" (also known as "Craft and Malice of Women" or "The Tale of the King, His Son, His Concubine and the Seven Wazirs") and "The Three Apples," and to create humor in "The Hunchback's Tale."

-Women Are Magical: Whenever someone suffers a Baleful Polymorph, the first person to figure it out is always a woman who was raised by an old lady who taught her witchcraft.
+Women Are Wiser: Whenever someone suffers a Baleful Polymorph, the first person to figure it out is always a woman who was raised by an old lady who taught her witchcraft.

 Would Hit a Girl: Depressingly common theme throughout the Nights.
 Does your wife backtalk you?
 Smack her around.
 Did your wife cheat on you?
 Kill her, and get a new one.
 Somewhat tempered by the prevalence of strong female characters, including Scheherazade herself, and that in the Crapsack World of the stories women seem equally likely to assault, maim, and kill their male cohorts.